Sourcerer: Sample-based Maximum Entropy Source Distribution Estimation: Introduction

 A more general issue, however, is that the source distribution problem can often be ill-posed without the introduction of a hyper-prior or other regularization principles, as also noted in \citet{Vandegar2020}: Distinct source distributions $q(\theta)$ can give rise to the same data distribution $q^{\#}(x)$ when pushed through the simulator $p(x|\theta)$ (Fig.~\ref{fig:entropy}, illustrative example in Appendix~\ref{app:uniqueness}).

-We propose to resolve such ill-posedness by invoking the maximum entropy principle, i.e., to choose the ``maximum ignorance'' distribution within a class of valid distributions \citep{Good1963MaxEnt, Jaynes1968PriorProbabilities}.
-The maximum entropy principle has also been applied to specific source distribution estimation problems in scientific disciplines such as cosmology \citep{Handley2018CosmologyMaxEnt} and high-energy physics \citep{Cowan1998StatisticalPhysics}.
-In practice, the maximum entropy distribution within some parametric family $q_{\phi}$ (e.g. a neural network) is found by finding the optimal $\phi^{*}$.
+We here propose to use the maximum entropy principle, i.e., choosing the ``maximum ignorance'' distribution within a class of distributions to resolve the ill-posedness of the source distribution problem \citep{Good1963MaxEnt, Jaynes1968PriorProbabilities}.
+The maximum entropy principle formalizes the notion that a good choice for distributions should ``assume less''.
+It has been applied to specific source distribution estimation problems in scientific disciplines such as cosmology \citep{Handley2018CosmologyMaxEnt} and high-energy physics~\citep{Cowan1998StatisticalPhysics}.

-\paragraph{Our contributions} We here introduce \emph{Sourcerer}\footnote{Code available at \href{https://github.com/mackelab/sourcerer.git}{https://github.com/mackelab/sourcerer}}: a general framework for source distribution estimation for simulators, providing two key innovations: First, we target the maximum entropy source distribution to obtain a well-posed problem, thereby increasing the entropy of the estimated source distributions at no cost to their fidelity.
-Second, we use general distance metrics between distributions such as the Sliced-Wasserstein distance, instead of maximizing the marginal likelihood as in empirical Bayes.
-This allows evaluation of the objective using \emph{only samples}, removing the requirement to have simulators or surrogate models with a tractable likelihood.
-We validate our framework on multiple tasks, including tasks with high-dimensional observation space, which are challenging for likelihood-based methods.
+\paragraph{Our contributions} We introduce \emph{Sourcerer}, a general method for source distribution estimation, providing two key innovations: First, we target the maximum entropy source distribution to obtain a well-posed problem, thereby increasing the entropy of the estimated source distributions at no cost to their fidelity.
+Second, we use general distance metrics between distributions, in particular the Sliced-Wasserstein distance, instead of maximizing the marginal likelihood as in empirical Bayes.
+This allows evaluation of the objective using \emph{only samples} from differentiable simulators, removing the requirement to have tractable likelihoods.
+We validate our method on multiple tasks, including tasks with high-dimensional observation space, which are challenging for likelihood-based methods.
 Finally, we apply our method to estimate the source distribution over the mechanistic parameters of the Hodgkin-Huxley model from a large ($\sim 1000$ samples) dataset of electrophysiological recordings.